IBM Virtual Private Cloud#

 Lithops and the VSI consume mode#

 In this mode, Lithops can start and stop an existing VM, and deploy an entire job to that VM.
-The partition logic in this scenario is different from the auto create mode, since entire job executed in the same VM.
+The partition logic in this scenario is different from the create/reuse modes, since the entire job is executed in the same VM.

 Lithops configuration for the consume mode#